ErkoKnoll/AoE2HDLobbyCompanion/README.md

 Lobby Companion injects a [NetHook2](https://github.com/SteamRE/SteamKit/tree/master/Resources/NetHook2) DLL into Steam process to tap into Steam Client's network stream.
 That's how it is capable of knowing who the players are.
 There are 3 distinct components that work together: AoE2HDLobbyCompanion.exe, Backend.exe and NetHook2.dll:
 * AoE2HDLobbyCompanion.exe is a main process and a UI layer that is built with [Electron](https://electron.atom.io/).
 It also spawns Backend.exe and NetHook2.dll processes, because it is not powerful enough to peform all the tasks on its own.
 Because it is spawning additional processes some Anti-Viruses may flag those processes as malicious activities and therefor block them.
 To avoid Anti-Virus interruptions you have to add exclusions for those files.
 If you scan those files separately you should see that there is nothing malicious about them.
 * Backend.exe is a [Kestrel web server](https://github.com/aspnet/KestrelHttpServer) built with .NET Core running on port 5000.
 It is a web server so the AoE2HDLobbyCompanion.exe could communicate with it.
-It's main purpose is to read NetHook2's network dump, deal with all the database operations and project an overlay.
+It's main purpose is to read NetHook2's network dump, deal with all the database related operations, and project an overlay.
 * NetHook2.dll purpose is to be injected into Steam Client's address space so the network traffic could be dumped for further inspection.

 Database is stored separately from the installation folder to make the sure the database is not lost while upgrading.
 To make a backup of your database make a copy of C:\Users\\[user]\AppData\Roaming\AoE2HDLobbyCompanion (AppData is hidden folder).

 ## Known Issues
-* Some Anti-Viruses might block NetHook2 DLL when a session is started.
+* Some Anti-Viruses might block NetHook2 DLL when session is started.
 If it happens your Steam client along with the game will crash.
 To prevent it happening again you have to add an exclusion to your Anti-Virtus to prevent it from scanning NetHook2 process in the future.
-* Sometimes it can happen that it won't detect that you are in the lobby.
-To fix it stop the lobby session, restart Steam client and start the session again, hopefully this time it works.
-It can also happen it won't work multiple times in a row.
-To tell if it is working without having to start up the game, start the session, click around in Steam client and if it works properly then to the console that was opened when you started the session should start printing out some logs when you click around.
-To fix it permantently until NetHook2 receives support for WebSocket connection you can add -tcp flag to Steam client startup parameters.
-[Read more here](https://www.reddit.com/r/aoe2lc/comments/6xfdqo/temporary_fix_for_lobby_data_not_being_displayed/). **This bug should be fixed in v1.2.1**.

 ## Wiki